Bookmark This Site

 Point of Aim vs Point of Impact

 There are a lot of things that can happen to a bullet on its way to the target.
 That's why, when sighting a target through a scope, shooters are comparing point of aim to point of impact.
 Simply put, when firing a bullet from over 600 yards, where you are aiming is not going to be where the bullet lands.
-All sorts of variables work on a bullet during its long flight to the target.
-Ideally, shooters want point of aim and point of impact to be the same.
-They line up these points with fine adjustments to the scope once range, heat, and windage have been factored into the shot.

 Comments